Tissue shape from cell-scale active tensions: Introduction

 The configuration of the tissue is determined by mechanical balance -- virtual work has to vanish

-where $\upell_{ij}$ and $\upa_i$ are interface lengths and cell areas and $(ij)$ denotes all adjacent cell pairs.
-A constitutive relation (cell bulk elasticity) determines the pressures $\upp_i$:
+where $\upell_{ij}$ and $\upa_i$ are interface lengths and cell areas and $i{\sim}j$ denotes all adjacent cell pairs.
+A constitutive relation (cell compressibility) determines the pressures $\upp_i$:

 By contrast, the interfacial tensions $\uptau_{ij}$ are dynamical variables independent of interfacial lengths $\upell_{ij}$, and instead determined by the local activity of motor molecules.
 Therefore, the energy of an edge is \emph{linear} in $\upell_{ij}$, rather than quadratic, as it would be for a Hookean spring.
 This feature is shared with fluid films~\cite{Weaire.etal2005} in a foam.
-Eq.~\eqref{eq:dE} is thus the elastic energy of a \emph{generalized foam}: in an ordinary fluid foam, all interfacial tensions are equal $\uptau_{ij} = \uptau$, determined by the fluid's surface tension.
+Eq.~\eqref{eq:dE} is thus the elastic energy of a \emph{generalized foam}: in an ordinary fluid foam, all interfacial tensions are equal to twice the fluid's surface tension $\uptau_{ij} = 2\gamma$.
 In a generalized foam, the tensions are upgraded to independent, dynamical variables.

 While the ATN model shares the physical DOFs (vertex positions) of the much-studied area-perimeter vertex model~\cite{Farhadifar.etal2007,Bi.etal2015}, it fundamentally differs in the microscopic mechanics.
-The area-perimeter vertex model assumes a particular physical reference configuration and constitutive law, encoded in the elastic energy $E_{\mathrm{AP}} = \sum_{i} k_A (a_0-a_i)^2 + k_p(P_0-\sum_{j\sim i}\ell_{ij})^2$.
-Here, $a_0, P_0$ are a cell's target area and perimeter, $k_a, k_P$ are generalized spring constants, and $j \sim i$ denotes all neighbors of cell $i$.
-The area-perimeter vertex model, therefore, describes a particular kind of spring network.
+The area-perimeter vertex model assumes a particular physical reference configuration and constitutive law, encoded in the elastic energy $E_{\mathrm{AP}} = \tfrac12\sum_{i} k_A (a_0-\upa_i)^2 + k_P(\Pi_0-\Pi_i)^2$.
+Here, $a_0, \Pi_0$ are a cell's target area and perimeter, $k_A, k_P$ are generalized spring constants, and $\Pi_i = \sum_{j\sim i}\upell_{ij}$ is the cell perimeter ($i\sim j$ denotes all neighbors of cell $i$.)
+The area-perimeter vertex model, therefore, describes a particular kind of spring network where a reference shape is defined through target lengths and areas~\footnote{For ``excess'' perimeter, there is a continuum of compatible reference shapes, so cells become floppy, which leads to fluid tissue behavior in the vertex model.
+However, in this regime junctional tensions vanish, which is at odds with experimental observations, as noted in the introduction.}.
+This amounts to a constitutive relation $\uptau_{ij} = k_P (2\Pi_0 - \Pi_i - \Pi_j)$ for edge tensions and $P(\upa_i) = k_A (\upa_0 - a)$ for pressure.

-As we argue in the following, in ATNs, an \emph{effective} reference configuration and constitutive law emerge at large scales, even though microscopically, active tensions (stress) and edge lengths (strain) are independent.
+In the following, we focus on a setting where the $\uptau_{ij}$ are specified independently of the $\upell_{ij}$.
+As we argue below, in such ATNs, an \emph{effective} reference configuration and constitutive law emerge at large scales, even though microscopically, active tensions (stress) and edge lengths (strain) are independent.